isis-santos-costa/when-passengers-meet-drivers/data-analysis.md

-# When Riders Meet Drivers &nbsp;|&nbsp; Data analysis process
+# Seasonality as a growth lever for two-sided marketplaces
-__Seasonal patterns as a lever to GROW REVENUE in the ride-hailing business • May 2023__
+💹 __*Carving out predictability to GROW REVENUE in a ride-hailing business • May 2023*__

 This repository details the steps of a quick data analysis on the matching and contrasting points in the daily and weekly seasonality of the different sides of a ride-hailing marketplace.
 The SQL code used in it is available [here](when-riders-meet-drivers.sql) and on [BigQuery](https://console.cloud.google.com/bigquery?sq=547152705700:2c2438efe4534dfab31839bfa6bdb742).